Pinus strobus: Timber framing

 Eastern white pine has often been used for timber frames, and is available in large sizes.
 Eastern white pine timbers are not particularly strong, so timbers increase in size to handle loads applied.
 This species accepts stains better than most, but it has little rot resistance, so should be used only in dry conditions.

 Characteristics

 Freshly cut eastern white pine is yellowish white or a pale straw color, but pine wood which has aged many years tends to darken to a deep, rich, golden tan.
 Occasionally, one can find light brown pine boards with unusual yellowish-golden or reddish-brown hues.
 This is the famous "pumpkin pine".
 Slow growing pines in old-growth forests are thought to accumulate colored products in the heartwood, but genetic factors and soil conditions may also play a role in rich color development.

 This wood is also favored by patternmakers for its easy working.

-Foods and medicines

-Eastern white pine needles exceed the amount of vitamin C of lemons and oranges and make an excellent herbal tea.
-The cambium is edible.
-It is also a source of resveratrol.
-Linnaeus noted in the 18th century that cattle and pigs fed pine bark bread grew well, but he personally did not like the taste.
-Caterpillars of Lusk's pinemoth (Coloradia luski) have been found to feed only on P. strobus.

-Pine tar is produced by slowly burning pine roots, branches, or small trunks in a partially smothered flame.
-Pine tar mixed with beer can be used to remove tapeworms (flat worms) or nematodes (round worms).
-Pine tar mixed with sulfur is useful to treat dandruff, and marketed in present-day products.
-Pine tar can also be processed to make turpentine.
+Ecology

+Cottontail, snowshoe rabbits, porcupines, can eat the bark.
+Red squirrels can eat the cones by extracting the seeds.
+Seeds are eaten by crossbills, pine siskin, and white tailed deer.